AlakhyaIITM/TDS_proj2/goodreads/README.md

 - **Categorical/Text Columns**: `authors`, `original_title`, `language_code`, `title`, etc.
 - **Columns with Missing Values**: `isbn`, `isbn13`, `original_publication_year`, `original_title`, `language_code`.

-I'll compute a detailed statistical summary for the numerical columns and highlight additional metrics for others.
-Generating the report now.

 Here is the detailed statistical summary of the numerical columns in your dataset:

 | Column                     | Count    | Mean        | Std Dev     | Min        | 25%         | Median      | 75%         | Max         | Range         |